 Ps.
 Carlos Alejandro Pineda Roa, Msc.
 Sexual and Reproductive Health

-For the 2015-2017 period the Work Group proposes five work objectives, which will translate into goals and objectives and will be operationalized as indicators.
+Work Group proposes five work objectives, which will translate into goals and objectives and will be operationalized as indicators.
 To activate the SIP Work Group focused on the study of sexual diversities.

 - 1. To increase visibility of the issue of sexual diversity in the psychological community of the SIP.

 - To increase the participation of active members of the SIP in the Work Group.

 - To develop at least one project on the issue of sexual diversity.

 - To ensure the defense of Sexual and Reproductive Rights in sexually vulnerable communities due to sexual orientation and gender in the Americas.